 As a researcher, speaker and writer I spend a lot of time considering the future and the changes that might impact our lives.
-It is a fascinating pastime, and something I encourage all people to think about my presentations on managing for change.
+It is a fascinating pastime, and something I encourage all people to think about in my presentations on managing for change.

 The American writer William Gibson was the first to coin the term cyberspace, but he also once uttered one of the most powerful quotes I’ve heard when it comes to understanding the state of the world today: “The future is already here — it’s just not very evenly distributed”.

 Put plainly, there is so much already happening in the world that we are not aware of, because it is not visible within our immediate experience.
-Hence while it is vital that we think about the possibilities that the future might hold, it is equally vital that we ensure we are taking advantage of all the tools and processes that are actually already here.
+While it is vital that we think about the possibilities that the future might hold, it is equally vital that we ensure we are taking advantage of all the tools and processes that are actually already here.

-And the beauty of many of these tools and processes is that the dividend the yield is the one commodity that most business owners find so precious – time.
+And the beauty of many of these tools and processes is that the dividend they yield is the one commodity that most business owners find so precious – time.
 Many of these tools are free to try, and designed to be used with the minimum of training.
 And if they can shave an hour or two from the working week – particularly in administrative tasks that add no value to the business – they easily pay for themselves.

 The future might be dazzling and bright, but you don’t need to wait for the trends of the future to create a positive impact for you and your business today.